-Eventually Savage got the hint and developed the Accutrigger which allows the shooter a wide range of adjustment.
+Eventually, Savage got the hint and developed the Accutrigger, which allows the shooter a wide range of adjustments.
 The end result is a light, clean pull with no creep.
-Its two piece mechanism prevents discharge when dropped or struck.
+Its two-piece mechanism prevents discharge when dropped or struck.
 We look for this trigger on all our Savage rifles.

-The rotary ten round magazines are a proprietary design for Savage and it is a really well thought out one that ensures the magazine is always properly loaded and inserted in the correct direction.
+The rotary ten-round magazines are a proprietary design for Savage.
+It is a really well thought out one that ensures the magazine is always properly loaded and inserted in the correct direction.

 Savage Arms A22 22lr Rifle – The Bad

-We would have liked to have seen barrel threads because we like putting suppressors on just about everything.
-We hope in the future that feature becomes a reality.
+We would have liked to have seen barrel threads because we like putting suppressors on almost everything.
+We hope in the future, that feature becomes a reality.

-The rotary magazines are a great design and in some ways superior to what other manufacturers offer, but we have yet to see anyone else make these or a variety that can hold more than 10 rounds.
+The rotary magazines are a great design and, in some ways, superior to what other manufacturers offer.
+Still, we have yet to see anyone else make these or a variety that can hold more than ten rounds.

 At one point during our testing, the safety was bumped.
 Unbeknownst to us, the trigger still flows while the safety is engaged and it made us think we had a bad batch of ammunition until we physically inspected it.
 Knowing that ahead of time may save you some ammunition; we tend to prefer rifles that have no trigger movement with the safety engaged, though.

 The other issue with the Accutrigger on a semiautomatic rifle is a longer reset.
 This does not really come into play on a bolt gun, but it took a while to get used to it on the A22 rifle.

 Savage Arms A22 Semi Auto Rifle in 22 LR – The Reality